 Museums are the perfect way for the kids to learn about history and culture.
 Especially as museums nowadays are so interactive and children can really get involved.
 Not to mention, it’s a great way to entertain the kids on a holiday!
 So, we bring you our top 10 best museums for kids, worldwide!

-Museums might inspire a groan from the kids, but they really don’t have to be boring; in fact, at some of these museums you might have trouble getting them to leave!
+You might initially get a groan from the kids, but museums aren’t boring at all; in fact, at some of these museums you might have trouble getting them to leave!

 Miniatur Wunderland, Hamburg, Germany